C2DH/ranketwo/_assignments/digital-maps/04-datasets-as-maps.de.md

 <!-- section -->

 ### 4.b What’s in a name?
-Street names as a reflection of local histories |  mins
+Street names as a reflection of local histories | 60 mins
 <!-- section-contents -->

 *By Werner Tschacher, Stefan Krebs*

-> This assignment is based on a [teaching dossier](https://minett-stories.lu/media/pdf/education/street-names-dossier-en.pdf) that was produced for the online exhibition [“Minett Stories”](https://minett-stories.lu/), in connection with the research project “Remixing Industrial Pasts in the Digital Ages”, carried out with the support of Esch2022 asbl between 2019 and 2023 at the University of Luxembourg’s Centre for Contemporary and Digital History (C2DH).
-The assignment can be adapted to other national/local contexts for which geospatial data are available.
+*This assignment is based on a [teaching dossier](https://minett-stories.lu/media/pdf/education/street-names-dossier-en.pdf) that was produced for the online exhibition [“Minett Stories”](https://minett-stories.lu/), in connection with the research project “Remixing Industrial Pasts in the Digital Ages”, carried out with the support of Esch2022 asbl between 2019 and 2023 at the University of Luxembourg’s Centre for Contemporary and Digital History (C2DH).
+The assignment can be adapted to other national/local contexts for which geospatial data are available.*

+#### Historical context: exploring place names in Southern Luxembourg

 Landscape and place names play an important role as reference points for regional identity.
 The place names in the south of Luxembourg have changed several times in connection with the industrial transformation of the landscape.
 Before industrialisation, the entire southern region in Luxembourg was part of a larger region known traditionally as “Gutland” because of its fertile soil.
 When the southern region entered the industrial age in 1850, the landscape changed first, and then the names.
 As iron ore mining intensified, industrial open-cast mining and quarrying underground brought the colour of the red-brown minette ore to the surface at more and more points in the green landscape.